imbeshat/Project07-VSCode-Clone-TailwindCSS/README.md

 # Project07-VSCode-Clone-TailwindCSS

-### A clone of VS Code website created using Tailwind CSS.
+## A clone of VS Code Website created using Tailwind CSS.

 ### Link: https://lnkd.in/dFGTn-h4